Luke O'Neill (scientist)

 Luke Anthony John O'Neill (born 17 June 1964) is an Irish biochemist.
 He has been a professor of biochemistry in the School of Biochemistry and Immunology at Trinity College Dublin since 2009.
+He is also a science writer, broadcaster, podcaster and musician.

 Early life and education

 O'Neill was born on 17 June 1964 in Dublin, Ireland, to Kevin O'Neill and Carmel O'Neill.
 He was educated at St Peter's School and Presentation College in Bray, County Wicklow, and went to Trinity College Dublin, where he was awarded an undergraduate degree in Natural Sciences (Biochemistry) in 1985.
 He completed his postgraduate study at the University of London, where he was awarded a PhD in pharmacology, for research investigating the characterisation of prostaglandin E_{2} release induced by interleukin-1 in human synovial cells, in 1988.
 Following his PhD, he worked as a postdoctoral researcher at the Strangeways Research Laboratory in Cambridge funded by the Medical Research Council.